j9988/Machine-Learning-on-Violence-Against-Women/README.md

 Data is skewed in the box plot.
 The missing values need to be replaced using **median** instead of mean since the presence of numerous or a significant number of outlier data points indicates that the data is skewed in box plot.
 It is not advised to replace missing values with the mean in these circumstances since outlier data points will significantly affect the mean.

 ### Feature Selection for DHS Dataset
-> feature importance image to be include
+> feature importancy graph to be include

 ### Model Training for DHS Dataset
 #### 1. Random Forest